pnminh/aws-solutions-architect-associate-notes-SAAC03/machine_learning/Comprehend.md

 ## TLDR
 This AI reads natural language and interprets/processes it.
 Its a fully managed and serverless service.
+Example: scan all the tweets and find out customers' sentiment

 ## Aspects
 - language